Notice: This page requires JavaScript to function properly.

 Example Workflow

-Let’s now create a new branch named testing/some-tests and then list the branches.
+Create a new branch named testing/some-tests and then list all branches:

 Switching between Branches

-As for now, we have two branches, and since the asterisk (*) is near the master branch, the HEAD still points to this branch (we’re still on the same branch).
-However, HEAD is a movable pointer , so we can actually switch to the other branch via running the git checkout command:
+Currently, there are two branches.
+Since the asterisk (*) is next to the master branch, HEAD still points to it.
+However, HEAD is a movable pointer, so you can switch to another branch using the git checkout command:

-Where <branch_name> is the name of the branch you want to switch to.
-This command updates the working tree to match the selected branch including both the files and the git history.
+Here, <branch_name> is the name of the branch you want to switch to.
+This command updates the working tree to match the selected branch, including both the files and the Git history.

-Let’s now switch to our newly created branch and list the branches:
+Now switch to the newly created branch and list all branches:

-As you can see, since the asterisk (*) is now near the new branch, we’re currently on it (the HEAD point to this branch).
-To verify it, let’s create a simple text file and commit it:
+As you can see, the asterisk (*) is now next to the new branch, meaning you are currently on it (HEAD points to this branch).
+To verify this, create a simple text file and commit it:

-The commit is successful, so we can now check the two latest commits in our commit history:
+The commit is successful, so now check the two most recent commits in the commit history:

-Since we’re currently on the testing/some-tests branch, this branch points to the latest commit (so does the HEAD), while the master branch is one commit behind.
+Since you are currently on the testing/some-tests branch, it points to the latest commit (as does HEAD), while the master branch remains one commit behind.

 Everything was clear?